ultimatecourses/vault/README.md

 # Vault.js [![Build Status](https://travis-ci.org/toddmotto/vault.png)](https://travis-ci.org/toddmotto/vault)

-Vault is a 0.4KB standalone HTML5 (local/session) Web Storage API with automatic JSON support.
-Web Storage only accepts a String as value of an Object property, Vault makes it possible to store entire JavaScript Objects using JSON when setting/getting.
-It also abstracts the storage APIs for both `localStorage` and `sessionStorage`, making it easy to work with both simultaneously.
+Vault is a 0.4KB standalone localStorage API with automatic JSON support.
+By default, localStorage only accepts a String as value of an Object property, Vault makes it possible to store entire JavaScript Objects using JSON parsing.
+Vault uses a faster Object lookup than the suggested API methods.

-IE8 supports Web Storage, therefore Vault can be used with IE8+, but note browser storage limitations in IE8 compared to modern browsers.
+IE8 supports localStorage, therefore Vault can be used with IE8+, but note browser storage limitations in IE8 compared to modern browsers.

 ### Storing Objects
-Vault allows you to automatically store JavaScript Objects and not just strings (default Web Storage behaviour), allowing you to do the following:
+Vault allows you to automatically store JavaScript Objects and not just strings (default localStorage behaviour), allowing you to do the following:

 ```javascript
 var blink182 = {